-This section of the EA briefly discusses the relevant components of the human environment which would be either affected or potentially affected by the alternatives (refer to Table 2).
+This section of the EA briefly discusses the relevant components of the human environment which would be either affected or potentially affected by the Action Alternative or No Action (refer to Table 1).
+Direct impacts are those that result from the management actions while indirect impacts are those that exist once the management action has occurred.